noobhacker/TechnicalAssessment/README.md

 NotModified when cant find email/feature, if connection issues goes to internal server error, if value is same then update anyway

-Based on my experience on how codebase expands and designed to expand with ease for the next 3-6 months.
+This may not be what I will do if I was asked to deliver this simple feature, but Based on my experience on how codebase expands and designed to expand with ease for the next 3-6 months.

 Excluded all async feature for clearer demo purpose.